brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 `-XX:ConcGCThreads=[Some Number]` controls the *maximum* number of background threads the garbage collector is allowed to use, and defaults to `hyperthreaded cores / 4`.

 In some cases (especially with ZGC or Shenandoh) you want to increase this number.
-I recommend about `number of real cores - 2`, but 2C/4C CPUs need a bit more.
+I recommend about `number of real cores - 2`, but 2C/4C CPUs may need a bit more.

 Large Pages
 ======